Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/index.md

 When it comes to container types, `Task<T>` is probably the most ubiquitous example that can be found in C# code.
 Conceptually, this type represents an operation that executes asynchronously and encapsulates its current state along with its eventual result.
 Additionally, it also provides a way to queue up continuation callbacks that will trigger once the task has completed.

 An implementation of `SelectMany(...)`, in this case, can leverage the callback API to enable comprehension syntax for chaining tasks into pipelines of asynchronous operations.
-Following the shape we've established previously, here is how that method would look like:
+Following the shape we've established previously, here is how that method would look in practice:

 ```csharp
 public static Task<TResult> SelectMany<TFirst, TSecond, TResult>(